There’s no denying it.

 If you want, you can try this trick throughout several rooms in your home that you frequent the most during the day.

 And if you like this idea, then you may want to consider one of the best small room coolers here.
 These units combine every part of this fan hack into a single device that contains a water tank that accepts ice and a fan.

 These room coolers can last up to 8 hours on one fill, so it may be worth the small price to pay for a permanent solution if you want it.

 Cooling your body down from the inside can dramatically affect the way you feel on the outside too.

-Drink ice cold water, keep cold packs pressed to your neck or your wrists, and do anything else you can do to keep your body core temperature down and you won’t feel like the summer months are really wearing you out the way that they might have been otherwise.
+Drink ice cold water, keep cold packs pressed to your neck or your wrists, and do anything else you can do to keep your core body temperature down.

-Here’s a simple trick that goes unnoticed which can draw hot air out of your home.
+Here’s a simple trick that often goes unnoticed but can draw a lot of hot air out of your home.

-It’s always a good idea to match your sheets to the season, and we’re not just talking about style here but the actual textiles and fabrics that the sheets are made out of as well.
+It’s always a good idea to match your sheets to the season.
+However, we’re not just talking about style here.

-Flannel sheets and fleece blankets are always going to help you stay warm in the winter, but when you are dealing with the hot summer months you’ll want to go to lightweight cotton fabrics to eliminate as much of that insulation as possible.
+Flannel sheets and fleece blankets are always going to help you stay warmer in the winter but when you’re dealing with the hot summer months, you’ll want to go to lightweight cotton fabrics to eliminate as much insulation as possible.